huangchaohung/Group-20/project_wiki.md

 ## Detailed Description of the Chosen Model(s)
 - **Gradient Boosting Model**: Selected for its accuracy in predicting conversion likelihood.
+- **Random Forest Model**: Selected for its accuracy in synthetic data generation for data preparation.
+- **Gradient Boosting Model**: Selected for its accuracy in product recommendation system.

 ## Model Performance Metrics and Interpretation
+- **Accuracy**: Reflects the model’s overall correctness by measuring the proportion of true predictions (both positives and negatives) out of all predictions made.
 - **Precision**: Indicates model’s ability to correctly identify true positives.
 - **Recall**: Demonstrates how well the model identifies all positives.
 - **F1 Score**: Balances precision and recall for a comprehensive metric.